parca-dev/parca-agent/kerneltest/arm64/README.md

-The arm64 test binaries from goreleaser will be written in this directory.
+The arm64 test binaries from goreleaser will be written into this directory.